lujoamel4/xlsx_data_as_json/README.md

 # xlsx_data_as_json
-Simple parse from xlsx to JSON.
+Simple parse from .xlsx, .csv, .ods, etc... to JSON.
 This package depend of xslx package and it based in the Common SpreadSheet format defined on xslx package.

 ## Node Compatibility
-xlsx_data_as_json has been tested with node 8.10.0 and 11.10.1.
+xlsx_data_as_json has been tested with node 8.x, 10.x, 11.x, 12.x, 14.x, 15.x, and 16.x.
 However, it should work with previous versions.

 # Usage
 # Instalation
-` npm instal xlsx_data_as_json `
+` npm install xlsx_data_as_json `

 ## Quick Start
 ``` [JavaScript]